Mobile Gendarmerie: History

-In 2009, the Gendarmerie, while remaining part of the French Armed Forces, was attached to the Ministry of the interior, which already supervised the National Police, without changes to its missions.
-As a consequence of that change, the formal requisition process which the Ministry of the interior needed in order to use Mobile Gendarmerie forces (just like any other military force) is not used anymore.
+In 2009, the Gendarmerie, although remaining part of the French Armed Forces, was attached to the Ministry of the Interior, which already supervised the National Police, without any change to its mission.
+As a consequence of that change, the formal requisition process which the Ministry of the Interior needed in order to use Mobile Gendarmerie forces is not used anymore.

 Missions

 The GM's main missions include: